 - After ejaculation, hold the condom at the base of the penis and remove it from the partner while the penis is still erect.
 This will prevent leakage of semen from the tip of the condom.

 - Wash hands after finishing the manipulations with the used condom.

-- Strict advise on how to use condoms for male is – NEVER to reuse a condom
+- Strict advice on how to use condoms for a male is – NEVER to reuse a condom

 How to Use Condom for Female?